-Dialectical Behavioral Therapy, or DBT, is actually a type of cognitive behavioral therapy.
+Dialectical Behavior Therapy, or DBT, is actually a type of cognitive behavioral therapy.
 It was originally designed to treat chronic suicidal thoughts in patients with Borderline Personality Disorder, but is now used to treat a variety of mental illnesses like eating disorders, addictions, depression, self-harm, and PTSD, that are usually chronic or severe in nature.
 DBT was created as a way for patients to cope with severe or unstable emotions and dangerous or harmful behaviors.
 The dialectical part of its name is in reference to the idea that opposite concepts can be true at the same time.

-DBT focuses on the acceptance of uncomfortable feelings, thoughts, and behaviors.
+Dialectical Behavior Therapy focuses on the acceptance of uncomfortable feelings, thoughts, and behaviors.
 By developing healthy coping strategies, a DBT therapist can help you find a balance of both acceptance and change.